RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 This person should be able to select and/or create an Apple ID on behalf of the organization, and fill in details specific to the organization for creating an Apple Developer Account.

-This person should be able to select and/or create Google accounts on behalf of the organization, and fill in details specific to the organization for creating a Google Developer Account.
+This person should be able to select and/or create a Google account on behalf of the organization, and fill in details specific to the organization for creating a Google Developer Account.

 # iOS